 How the Bible and the Book of Mormon Work Together

-Both can help you draw closer to Jesus Christ and learn more about His gospel.
+Both books can help you draw closer to Jesus Christ and learn more about His gospel.

 The Bible is the word of God